It is very difficult to tell if a long-haired cat such as a Maine coon is overweight or if it’s just its fur that gives it a sizeable appearance.

 The table below is a rough guide of how many calories a Maine coon requires per day to maintain its weight:

 Please Note: The above table is only an approximate guide.
-Please consult a vet for more accurate nutritional advice
+Please consult a vet for professional nutritional advice

 Many people offer their cats dry food only.
 It is much easier to overfeed a cat with dry food as it is extremely calorie dense, as you can see in the photo above which shows the daily requirement for a 15 lb cat.